-- Select medications on the SaveOnSP Drug List will be free of charge (\$0) to members who participate. - Prescriptions must be filled through Accredo Specialty Pharmacy. - The medications and associated cost included in this program are subject to the Pharmacy Benefit Manager's clinical rules. - If the medication you are taking is on the SaveOnSP Drug List and you wish to participate, call SaveOnSP at 1-800-683-1074.
+- Select medications on the SaveOnSP Drug List have a 30% coinsurance.
+Participants who qualify for and enroll in the program will have their medication covered at 100% (no cost to the enrolled participant). will be free of charge (\$0) to members who participate. - Prescriptions must be filled through Accredo Specialty Pharmacy. - The medications and associated cost included in this program are subject to the Pharmacy Benefit Manager's clinical rules. - If the medication youparticipants are taking is on the SaveOnSP Drug List and youparticipants wish to participate, call SaveOnSP at 1-800-683-1074.
+Program drug list can be found at www.saveonsp.com/pebp

-Participation in the SaveOnSP Program is voluntary; however, if you are taking or will be taking a medication that is on the SaveOnSP Drug List, and you choose not to participate in the SaveOnSP Program, you will be responsible for the cost of the medication and the cost will not apply toward your Deductible or Out-of-Pocket Maximum.
+Participation in the SaveOnSP Program is voluntary; however, if youparticipants are taking or will be taking a medication that is on the SaveOnSP Drug List, and youparticipants choose not to participate in the SaveOnSP Program, youparticipants will be responsible for the cost of the medication and the cost will not apply toward your Deductible or Out-of-Pocket Maximum.